- About Us

 Initial questions to ask yourself

 There are many ways to make in impact in your community and starting a nonprofit is just one.
-Starting and sustaining a nonprofit can be significant challenges, so it might be beneficial to ask yourself the following questions:
+Starting and sustaining a nonprofit can be significantly challenging, so it might be beneficial to ask yourself the following questions:

 Research other local organizations